doctrine/DoctrineMongoDBBundle/Resources/doc/cookbook/registration_form.rst

         <input type="submit" />
     {{ form_end(form) }}

-Finally, create the controller which handles the form submission.
-This performs the validation and saves the data into MongoDB:
+Finally, create another action in ``AccountController``, which will handle the form submission - perform its validation and save the User into MongoDB:

 .. code-block:: php